Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 48.5-point total in five of nine games this season.
+- Michigan's games this season have gone over 48.5 points five of nine times.

-- Saturday's over/under is 14.7 points lower than the two team's combined 63.2 points per game average.
+- Penn State has combined with its opponents to score more than 48.5 points in three of nine games this season.

-- These two squads combine to allow 32.7 points per game, 15.8 fewer than this contest's over/under.
+- Saturday's total is 14.7 points lower than the two team's combined 63.2 points per game average.

-- The average total in Wolverines games this season is 51.7, 3.2 points above Saturday's over/under of 48.5.
+- Wolverines games this season feature an average total of 51.7 points, a number 3.2 points higher than Saturday's over/under.

-- The 52.4 PPG average total in Nittany Lions games this season is 3.9 points more than this game's over/under.
+- In 2021, games involving the Nittany Lions have averaged a total of 52.4 points, 3.9 more than the set total in this contest.

 Michigan Stats and Trends